mvan231/Scriptable/README.md

     * **See more info at the link**

 * ### [Exchange Rate Widget](exchangeRate.js)
     * This widget is based on the version by juniorchen.
 It has been adapted to work with the free version of the exchangerateapi.
+You still need an API key to use it, but the signup for it is free.
     * Inputing a currency code will use that as the base for the widget.
 The default base is EUR.

 * ### [Weather Overview Widget](Weather%20Overview)